 George’s Trading Style

-George trades large-cap stocks with a long bias, focusing on same-day earning opportunities.
+George trades large-cap stocks with a long bias, focusing on same-day earnings opportunities.
 He targets opening range breakouts (ORBs) or reversions to VWAP/9 EMA, using VWAP, 9 EMA, 200 SMA, and ATR to confirm setups.
-Stocks must trade above the 200 SMA daily, with high relative volume and market cap alignment.
+Stocks must trade above the 200-day Simple Moving Average (SMA) on a daily basis, with high relative volume and alignment with market capitalization.

-In addition, his trades typically last 15–30 minutes, with entries based on intraday structure and exits at VWAP, 9 EMA, or pivot levels.
-His risk management emphasizes trailing stop-losses and modest share sizes (from 200 to 250 shares), ensuring measured exposure.
+Additionally, his trades typically last 15–30 minutes, with entries based on intraday structure and exits at the VWAP, 9 EMA, or pivot levels.
+His risk management strategy emphasizes the use of trailing stop-losses and modest share sizes (ranging from 200 to 250 shares), ensuring a measured exposure.

 What Moved Halozyme Therapeutics ($HALO) on May 7, 2025